WouterSioen/building-maintainable-software/README.md

 # Setup

 * Make your project easy to set up (locally)
-  * use vagrant/docker
+  * Use vagrant/docker
-  * add a setup guide if needed (README)
+  * Add a setup guide if needed (README)
-  * make code "runnable" through tests
+  * Make code "runnable" through tests
 * Make your project easy to deploy
-  * automate deployment
+  * Automate deployment
-  * keep your master/default branch stable
+  * Keep your master/default branch stable

 ---